franzageek/WinEFIMounter/README.md

 # WinEFIMounter
 Mount your Hackintosh EFI partition from Windows.

 [a.k.a.
-MountEFI for Windows].
+MountEFI for Windows]
 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/6904b05f-519e-4c40-92df-559feb890785)
 [**Introduction**](#introduction) - [**Usage**](#usage) - [**Problems**](#problems) - [**Credits**](#credits)

 ## Introduction
 WinEFIMounter is a simple and standalone C# program that makes it easy to **mount the EFI partition** on your Hackintosh drive **directly from Windows**.
 It could be used to mount any EFI partition (also Windows and Linux ones) from a Windows environment, but its main purpose is to let you mount **your Hackintosh EFI partition without having to boot it**.
 It's hard to believe but in reality _**there isn't any simple software**_ such as [Corpnewt](https://github.com/corpnewt)'s [**MountEFI**](https://github.com/corpnewt/MountEFI) (for Mac) that lets you do it from Windows: you would have to download **third-party programs**.
-Try WinEFIMounter instead: it's light and easy-to-use!
+You might as well try WinEFIMounter instead: it's light and easy to use!

 ## Usage
 ### Supported actions
 WinEFIMounter is very easy to use.
-It's got a **simple CLI** with numbers and menus that are really easy to navigate through.
+It's got a **simple CLI** with numbers and menus that are really easy to navigate.
-With WinEFIMounter you can:
+WinEFIMounter allows you to:
 - Mount an EFI partiton
 - Browse its content
   - Via the Command Prompt
   - Via the File Explorer
-- Unmount an EFI partition
+- Unmount the EFI partition

-It can currently perform some very basic actions, but it will get more and more advanced later in time.
+It can currently perform very basic actions, but it will get more and more advanced later in time.

 ### Used tools
-To get its job done, WinEFIMounter utilizes a bunch of Windows' **preinstalled tools**, such as:
+To get its job done, WinEFIMounter uses a bunch of Windows' **preinstalled tools**, such as:
   - DiskPart
-    > It is used to mount the EFI partition.
+    > It is used to mount & unmount the EFI partition.
   - XCopy
-    > Utilized to clone the entire EFI partition to the "C:\EFIPartition" directory.
+    > Used to clone the entire EFI partition to the "C:\EFIPartition" directory.
 This is done to make the EFI partition accessible by GUI as it would be impossible to access it just by opening the partition in File Explorer (due to admin rights-related reasons).

 ### Use cases
 WinEFIMounter is the perfect solution for a variety of problems.